 In Conclusion

-LLCs and Sole Proprietorship are two different business structures yet they are similar.
-Single-member LLCs are similar to a sole proprietorship.
-Even though they are similar, but the organizational structure is different for these two types.
-It will be beneficial to know the pros and cons of both before you start your own business.
+LLCs and Sole proprietorships are two different business structures, yet they are similar.
+Single-member LLCs are similar to sole proprietorships.
+Even though they are similar, the organizational structure is different for these two types.
+It is a bit difficult to say which structure to choose, as it entirely depends on your requirements.
+Both are easy to form and have advantages.
+It is recommended to go through all the merits and demerits (including tax and other financial benefits) before making any decision.